A growing number of retirees from the UK may be about to emigrate. And set up home in places such as Malta and Cyprus, experts have suggested.

-According to financial advisory organisation the deVere Group, many British people are looking to safeguard their retirement income from the government's "ongoing raids" on the money they have put away over the years.
+According to the financial advisory organisation the deVere Group.
+Many British people are looking to safeguard their retirement income from the government's "ongoing raids" on the money they have put away over the years.

-Speaking in the House of Commons last week, Mr Osborne confirmed that from April next year, the age-related allowance for people who turn 65 will be abolished.
+Speaking in the House of Commons last week, Mr Osborne confirmed that from April next year.
+The age-related allowance for people who turn 65 abolished.

-He added that the number of people from the UK who look to "retire to countries in which they'll be taxed less" could reach record levels in the near future.
-As a result, many more people may need to arrange an international money transfer so they can move their assets outside the UK.
+He added that the number of people from the UK who look to.
+"Retire to countries in which they taxed less" could reach record levels in the near future.
+As a result, many more people may need to arrange a international money transfer so they can move their assets outside the UK.

-While the government's decision has been slammed by some as a granny tax and a political own goal, the move has been defended by others.
-The Institute for Public Policy Research, for instance, has argued it is a positive step as it is younger people who have borne the brunt of efforts to cut Britain's budget deficit thus far.
+While the government's decision has been slammed by some as a granny tax.
+And a political own goal, the move has been defended by others.
+The Institute for Public Policy Research, for instance, has argued it is a positive step as it is younger people.
+Who has borne the brunt of efforts to cut Britain's budget deficit thus far?